MarkusMannheim/aps-pay/README.md

 Feminine agencies pay lower maximum salaries to APS1 officers, and lower minimum salaries to APS3 officers.

-Nonetheless, the correlations are generally weak — especially for the levels at which most staff are employed.
+Nonetheless, the correlations remain generally weak, especially for the levels at which most staff are employed.
+It's fair to say that, no, feminised government workplaces don't pay less.

-So no, feminised government workplaces don't pay less.
 In any event, this question may eventually become redundant, with the government [chipping away at the "pay fragmentation"](https://www.abc.net.au/news/2023-05-30/public-service-pay-gaps-to-be-fixed-federal-government/102410008) caused by agency-based bargaining.
+Let's hope so!

 (You can access the [Python script I used for this analysis here](./data/analyse_data.ipynb).)